oroinc/documentation/management_console/system/entities/manage_entity_fields.rst

 5. :ref:`Update the schema <admin-guide-update-schema>` to apply the changes if the storage type for the field is set to **Table Column**.

-For more information, refer to the :ref:`Importing Bulk Items <user-guide-import>` topic.

 .. _admin-guide-update-schema:
 .. _schema update: